Who Wants to Be a Millionaire? (British game show): Bowens' appearance

 On 11 February 2006, Laurence Llewelyn-Bowen and his wife, Jackie Bowen, initially appeared on a celebrity couples edition of the show to celebrate Valentine's Day.
 The pair had reached the million pound question, but answered incorrectly, losing £468,000 and initially leaving with £32,000.
-However, it was later revealed that their million pound question was a trick question, and the couple were invited back to play a second million pound question.
-The Bowens would walk away with £500,000.
+They had been asked; "Translated from the Latin, what is the motto of the United States?", to which the Bowens answered with "In God We Trust", only to learn that the question's correct answer was "One Out of Many"—the English translation for the Latin E pluribus unum.
+However, Celador later admitted that the question had been ambiguous and not fair to the pair—to wit, although E pluribus unum is considered the de facto motto of the United States, it was never legally declared as such, while In God We Trust has been the official motto of the country since 1956, but was not translated from any form of Latin.
+The couple were invited back to play a second million pound question and walked away with £500,000 for their charity, Shooting Star Chase Children's Hospice, becoming the highest-winning celebrity contestants.